Skip to content

 Object lookup

 Object lookup defines the ability to create a JSON-RPC interface to access dynamically created objects (or sessions).
-This object interface is brought into JSON-RPC scope with a prefix.
+This object interface is brought into JSON-RPC scope with a object ID.
+This translates the Object Oriented domain (used in COM-RPC interfaces) to the functional domain (JSON-RPC).

 Example